billgathen/react-on-rails/README.md

 This is a demo app to experiment with the [react-rails](https://github.com/reactjs/react-rails) library.
 It also explores how to pass state changes around inside a set of nested components.

+It isn't intended to be an introduction to React: for that, I've created [React Step-by-Step](https://github.com/billgathen/react-step-by-step) which starts with the basics and adds in many of the cool features of React itself.
+Once you've played around with the examples found there, the React components in this repo will make a lot more sense. :)

 ## react-rails

 The app is a vanilla [Rails 4](https://github.com/rails/rails) application exposing a [ColorPicker component](app/assets/javascripts/components/color_picker.js.jsx) powered by [React](https://facebook.github.io/react/).
 The configuration data to set up the component is supplied by the Rails [controller](app/controllers/color_picker_controller.rb) (to simulate getting data from a database) and passed into the React components via the ```react_component``` call in the [view](app/views/color_picker/index.html.erb).